OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

 - **Sentinel Workbooks** to help with advanced DLP incident management and reporting.
 - **Sentinel Watchlists** to house sensitivity label information and to help with the analytics rule "DLP Policy Sync" feature if enabled.
 - **Custom Role** to provide access to query Sentinel Watchlists and alert rules.
 Also provides limited permissions to read workspace details and run a query in the workspace, but not to read data from any tables.
 Direct "Reader" role assignments are added to the PurviewDLP_CL and Watchlist tables to provide read access to the data within.
-- **Private Networking**, if enabled, restricts public access on all resources.
-A Virtual Network, along with Private Endpoints and Private DNS Zones will be deployed to support this configuration.
+- **Private Networking**, if enabled, restricts public access to the Function App for additional security.
+A Virtual Network, along with an NSG, Private Endpoints, and Private DNS Zones will be deployed to support this configuration.
+Although outbound traffic will be routed through the virtual network and NSG, no outbound restrictions are configured by this template.
+It is recommended to peer with a hub firewall to restrict outbound/internet access.
+Please see [Important Considerations](#important-considerations) for required firewall exclusion details.

 ## Important Considerations
 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.
 - **This is an advanced custom solution and is intended to be used as a base template to allow for easy testing and piloting of the solution.
 It requires proper Azure and DevOps expertise to modify, maintain, and harden as needed to meet functional, operational, and security requirements.
 This solution is potentially processing and storing sensitive data so proper organizational security controls need to be implemented.
 When running any workload in Azure, be sure to follow the recommended practices (Security, Operations, Reliability etc.) as outlined in the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).
-Also, be mindful of the senstive data that may be ingested into Sentinel and who/what may have access.**
+Also, be mindful of the sensitive data that may be ingested into Sentinel and who/what may have access.
+A dedicated workspace is recommended to allow for proper segmentation.
+See [Azure Monitor](https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/azure-monitor-security-baseline) and [Sentinel](https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/microsoft-sentinel-security-baseline) security baselines for further guidance on how to secure this resource.**
 - The following artifacts get deployed to the Sentinel/Log Analytics workspace.
-If artifacts of the same type and name already exist, they will be potentially **overwritten**:
+If artifacts of the same type and name/id already exist, they will be potentially **overwritten**:
     - Log Analytics function named "PurviewDLP"
     - Watchlists named "Policy" and "SensitivityLabels"
     - Custom Tables named "PurviewDLP", "PurviewDLPSIT", and "PurviewDLPDetections".
     - Workbooks named "Microsoft DLP Incident Management", "Microsoft DLP Activity", and "Microsoft DLP Organizational Context"
-- No restrictions for outbound network access are a part of the template.
-Please refer to [Securing Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4) for more information on how to further harden and secure the configuration, including how to use [Virtual Network integration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-networking-options?tabs=azure-cli#virtual-network-integration) to restrict outbound connections through a firewall.
-If outbound traffic is restricted, the following external HTTPS (Port 443) destinations are required:
+- No outbound network access restrictions are a part of the template.
+Please refer to [Securing Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4) for more information on how to further harden and secure the configuration.
+It is recommended to use the Private Networking option and peer the deployed Virtual Network with a hub firewall to restrict outbound/internet access.
+The following external HTTPS (Port 443) destinations are required to be added as exceptions:
     - login.microsoftonline.com
 	- manage.office.com
 	- graph.microsoft.com